nodejs/community-committee/Community-Committee-Charter.md

 Subject to such policies as may be set by the Board, the CommComm is responsible for all cultural development and outreach within the Node.js Foundation, including:

-- Outreach to community organizations
+* Outreach to community organizations
-- Documentation of community organizations
+* Documentation of community organizations
-- Cultural direction of Node.js Foundation
+* Cultural direction of Node.js Foundation
-- Overseeing the Inclusivity WG
-- Overseeing education initiatives for the Node.js Foundation
+* Overseeing education initiatives for the Node.js Foundation
-- Project governance and process (including this policy)
-- Recommendations for building and developing community projects that align with needs of Node.js
+* Recommendations for building and developing community projects that align with needs of Node.js
-- Mediating cultural conflicts between Foundation and/or community projects
+* Mediating cultural conflicts between Foundation and/or community projects
-- Facilitation with external open source projects, select consortiums and other outside groups
+* Facilitation with external open source projects, select consortiums and other outside groups

+CommComm shares responsibility with the Node.js Technical Steering Committee ("TSC") for:

+* GitHub respository management
+* Project governance and process
+* Conduct guidelines

+CommComm and TSC will use the `nodejs/admin` GitHub repository to manage shared responsibilities.
+In the event the CommComm and TSC are unable to agree on a decision, the result is _status quo_.
+Such issues may subsequently be escalated to the Board for a final decision.

 ## Section 6.
 Node.js Foundation Operations.